maximebf/php-debugbar/docs/rendering.md

 ## Assets

 The debug bar relies on some css and javascript files which needs to be included into your webpage.
+They are located in the *src/DebugBar/Resources* folder.
-This can be done in two ways:
+This can be done in three ways:

  - Using `JavascriptRenderer::renderHead()` which will returns a string with the needed script and link tags
  - Using [Assetic](https://github.com/kriswallsmith/assetic) and
    `JavascriptRenderer::getAsseticCollection()`
+ - Dumping the assets yourself using `JavascriptRenderer::dumpCssAssets()` and `JavascriptRenderer::dumpJsAssets()`

-I would recommend using the second method as Assetic is a very powerful asset manager but the first method is provided to quickly integrate the debug bar into any projets.
+I would recommend using the second method as Assetic is a very powerful asset manager but the other methods are provided to quickly integrate the debug bar into any projets.

 You can define the base url of your assets using `setBaseUrl()`.
 This is needed in 99% of cases.
-If you are using Assetic, you may have to change the base path of the assets if you moved the folder.
-This can be done using `setBasePath()`.

 Using `renderHead()`: